Salary is commensurate with education and experience

 Serves as project manager on department and residency clinical business initiatives, working closely with department chair, director, hospital service chiefs, residency program director and key faculty on all aspects of planning.

 Oversees the department's annual hospital and UWP clinical budgeting process.
-Working with the residency, clinics, UWNC, UWP, School of Medicine and department leadership, forecast WRVUs, cFTE, hospital shortfall, and program support requirements to achieve the departmental and residency's fiscal
+Working with the residency, clinics, UWNC, UWP, School of Medicine and department leadership, forecast WRVUs, cFTE, hospital shortfall, and program support requirements to achieve the departmental and residency's fiscal year budget.

 Develops off-cycle SBAR proposals to adjust individual faculty shortfall funding as clinical FTE and funding conditions change throughout the fiscal year.